What Are Python Operators?

 Python Operators Precedence

-The following table describes the operator precedence relationship.
-The topmost operator has the highest priority.
+The following table describes Python’s operator precedence relationship, from highest to lowest precedence.

 |Multiplication, Division, Modulo, Integer Division|